rrchai/brast2024_2025/helper_scripts/2025/README.md

 **What it does:**

-- Applies post-processing steps instructed by Bran
-- Generates final outputs used to score and `{MODEL_NAME}_final.zip`
+- Applies post-processing steps to generates final outputs used to score and `{MODEL_NAME}_final.zip`

 ### Stage 3: Scoring